parke/lxroot/readme.md

     Note that the newroot, full-overlay, and partial-overlay options all have the same form, namely:  [mode]  path

-    The first option of this form is the newroot option.
-The newroot option specfies the newroot.
+    The first option of this form is the newroot-option.
+The newroot- option specfies the newroot.

+    If no newroot-option is specified, then lxroot will neither bind, chroot, nor pivot.
+This is useful to simulate root or deny network access while retaining the current mount namespace.

     FULL OVERLAY